 D.3.13.1 The dimensions of the treatment are critical.
-Remembering that tactile ground surface indicators will be identified under foot, it is important to ensure that a minimum depth of treatment is applied.
-To be detectable under foot, the treatment must make contact with the ball of the foot.
+Remembering that tactile ground surface indicators will be identified underfoot, it is important to ensure that a minimum depth of treatment is applied.
+To be detectable underfoot, the treatment must make contact with the ball of the foot.
 To ensure this will always occur, treatments must have a minimum depth of 600 mm in the direction of travel.
-This dimension applies to both warning and direction treatments at their initial point of identification.
+This dimension applies to both warning and directional treatments at their initial point of identification.